 It’s hard to believe, but it’s that time of year again already.
-Thanksgiving is right around the corner, and before you defrost the turkey and welcome your guests, here are some tips all cat lovers and owners should keep in mind this holiday season.
+Thanksgiving is right around the corner.
+Before you defrost the turkey and welcome guests, read these tips all cat lovers should keep in mind this holiday.

 1. Save Human Foods For The Humans

-Everyone knows there’s nothing quite as delicious as Thanksgiving food and those intoxicating smells and tastes are sure to have your kitty begging for a taste of the turkey or fat and trimmings.
+Everyone knows there’s nothing quite as delicious as Thanksgiving food.
+Those intoxicating smells and tastes are sure to have your kitty begging for a piece of the turkey.
 But ignore those pleading eyes no matter what, because ingesting the rich meats, vegetables, and desserts of the holiday season can cause some serious health problems for your kitty.

 Many commonly used ingredients in Thanksgiving food can be toxic to your pet.
 Dried fruits, nuts, chocolate, mushrooms, onions, alcohol, and even some herbs and spices can pose a danger when eaten.
 Sage, an herb frequently found in Thanksgiving stuffings and dressings, can even cause damage to a cat’s central nervous system if ingested in large quantities.